shogo4405/HaishinKit.swift/README.md

 * If you need help with making LiveStreaming requests using HaishinKit, use a [GitHub Discussions](https://github.com/shogo4405/HaishinKit.swift/discussions) with **Q&A**.
 * If you'd like to discuss a feature request, use a [GitHub Discussions](https://github.com/shogo4405/HaishinKit.swift/discussions) with **Idea**
 * If you met a HaishinKit's bug🐛, use a [GitHub Issue](https://github.com/shogo4405/HaishinKit.swift/issues) with **Bug report template**
   - The trace level log is very useful.
-Please set `Logboard.with(HaishinKitIdentifier).level = .trace`.
+Please set `LBLogger.with(HaishinKitIdentifier).level = .trace`.
   - If you don't use an issue template.
 I will immediately close the your issue without a comment.
 * If you **want to contribute**, submit a pull request!
 * If you want to support e-mail based communication without GitHub.